bqqbarbhg/go-video-transcoder/README.md

 ### Uploading

 `POST /uploads` with raw video data in body.
+You can also trim videos by passing the query parameters `end` and `start`, to crop off length from the video beginning and end, respectively.
+Both the timestamps should be specified in milliseconds.

 ```json
 {